How to choose the best Wacom pen tablet for your needs

 What to avoid

-Small Bamboo models, such as the Bamboo Connect and Bamboo Capture, are too small for any precision work on higher resolution LCD screens above 1600px of horizontal resolution.
-They may be adequate for general use or handwriting recognition, but a medium size Bamboo Create is a better investment.
+The small regular Intuos has too little active area for precision work on higher resolution LCD screens above 1600px of horizontal resolution.
+It may be adequate for general use or handwriting recognition, but a medium size Intuos Pen & Touch is a better investment.

-Check out this video for some examples of the Bamboo Create tablet in action.
+Check out this video for some examples of the Intuos Pen & Touch Medium tablet in action.